mhamill2/github-finder/README.md

 This site was deployed to Netlify.
 In order to redeploy to the production server, you run the following command using the Netlify CLI:

 ### `netlify deploy --prod`

+The site can be viewed at the following URL: https://githubfinder-hamill.netlify.app/